 No matter how lovely the day or how idyllic the beaches, you won’t find crowds at Cayo Costa State Park.

-That means you can almost guarantee you can walk miles on a perfect beach and have it completely to yourself.
+That means you can almost guarantee you can walk miles on a perfect beach and have Cayo Costa almost to yourself.

 Cayo Costa offers a campground with 30 sites and 12 small wooden cabins without water or electricity.
 Both the camp sites and the cabins are steps to the spectacular beach and surrounded by native vegetation.
 (Gone are the Australian pines that used to shade the area.)